zpainter/iassist/content/conferences/program-planning-manual.md

 #### August

-- Co-chairs draft and share for comment Call for Proposals (Papers, Sessions, Posters, Pecha Kuchas).
+- Co-chairs draft and share for comment Call for Proposals (Papers, Sessions, Posters, Lightning Talks).
 Workshop Coordinator will draft Call for Workshops.

 - Ensure you are set-up to use the OpenConf set-up.
 Contact executive board to arrange payment.